preligens-lab/buzzard/docs/faq_and_caveats.md

 It might be the case that someday buzzard provides a transversal feature that replaces pyproj but nothing is planned.

-→ In buzzard all sources (such as raster and vector files) are tied to a Dataset object.
+→ In buzzard, all sources (such as raster and vector files) are tied to a Dataset object.
 This is design choice has several advantages now and even more advantages in the long term.
+See the Dataset's docstring.

 → buzzard is a binding for GDAL, but all the features that allows editing the attributes of an opened file are not exposed in buzzard.
 The wish here is to make buzzard as [functional](https://en.wikipedia.org/wiki/Functional_programming) as possible.